Robert Willan: Life

-Willan was educated at Sedbergh School, and received his M.D. at Edinburgh in 1780 From 1781 he practised medicine in Darlington and then moved to London in 1783 as physician to the new Carey Street Public Dispensary, where he remained until 1803 teaching alongside Thomas Bateman.
-He was elected a Fellow of the Royal Society in 1809.
+Willan was born on 12 November 1757 in Sedbergh, Yorkshire.
+He was educated at Sedbergh School, and received his medical degree at the University of Edinburgh in 1780.
+After completing his medical studies, William worked in Darlington until 1783, when he moved to London to serve as physician at the Carey Street Public Dispensary until 1803.
+While working alongside Thomas Bateman, Willan was elected a Fellow of the Royal Society in 1809.
+He died on 7 April 1812, in Madeira, Portugal.

 Works

 Following the example of Carl Linnaeus, Willan attempted a taxonomic classification of skin diseases, describing impetigo, lupus, psoriasis, scleroderma, ichthyosis, sycosis, and pemphigus.
 Willan's portrait was reproduced on the cover of the British Journal of Dermatology for many years.
 Willan and Bateman working together provided the world's first attempt to classify skin diseases from an anatomical standpoint.

 In 1790, Willan received the Fothergill Gold Medal from the Medical Society of London for his classification of skin diseases.
-In the same year he published an account entitled "A Remarkable Case of Abstinence", which detailed the case of a young Englishman who died in 1786 after fasting for 78 days - one of the earliest accounts of eating disorders in males.
+In the same year, he published an account entitled "A Remarkable Case of Abstinence", which detailed the case of a young Englishman with an eating disorder who died in 1786 after fasting for 78 days.

 A copy of one of his works was translated into German and published in Breslau in 1799.
 The English version has been lost.

-In 1798, Willan described the occupational disease psoriasis diffusa, which affects the hands and arms of bakers, and in 1799 first described the exanthematous rash of childhood known as erythema infectiosum.
+In 1798, Willan described the occupational disease psoriasis diffusa, which affects the hands and arms of bakers, and in 1799, he first described the exanthematous rash of childhood known as erythema infectiosum.

 Willan's 1808 book, On Cutaneous Diseases is a landmark in the history of dermatology and in medical illustration and contains the first use of the word "lupus" to describe cutaneous tuberculosis.

-His study of the sulphur water at Croft-on-Tees, published in 1782 London, has recently been republished.